 Auditors must fulfill all requirements for regular admission.
-Persons wishing to participate in courses as auditors may apply for the privilege by completing and submitting the auditor's form no earlier than the first day of instruction, and no later than the deadline published in the academic calendar.
+Persons wishing to participate in courses as auditors may apply for the privilege by completing and submitting the auditor's form no earlier than the first day of instruction.
 Permission of the instructor is required.
+Tuition is charged for the audited course(s).
 (Policy Haw 7.207)